Banks in the Netherlands: Ultimate Guide

 If you have just moved to the Netherlands, you definitely need a Dutch bank account.
 In this guide, you will find everything you need to know about Dutch banking.
 This includes: crucial information on how to open an account and what documents you need, important apps to download to bank like a local and advice on what bank would be best suited to your needs.

-You might also be interested in learning more about mobile-first digital banking or taking a look at our picks for "Best Digital Banks of 2022" awards - our team of experts made sure their expertise works in your favor, explaining intricate specifics in a very straightforward manner.
+This material was written via a joint effort of 4 banking and digital finance professionals with experience working in the fintech industry in The Netherlands.
+In this article, we aim to deliver all the key information an expat would need prior to (and upon) arrival, informing readers sufficiently and concisely.
+You might also be interested in learning more about mobile-first digital banking or taking a look at our picks for "Best Digital Banks of 2023" awards - our team of experts made sure their expertise works in your favor, explaining intricate specifics in a very straightforward manner.

 Dutch Banking: General Information